 Ron/Luna: (eh...maybe with a lot of character development on Ron's side.)

-Natasha/Bucky: (I prefer it to Nat/Clint due to more exposure to it, but I'm not quite as emotionally invested in it, though that may change soon)
+Natasha/Bucky: (I prefer it to Nat's other potential lovers from the movies due to more exposure to it, but I'm not quite as emotionally invested in it as some others listed above.
+Though that may change soon)

 Tony/Bruce: (generally I prefer their platonic interactions, but I could see it happening if they swing that way [or if one is female])